Stern–Gerlach experiment

-The Stern–Gerlach experiment demonstrated that the spatial orientation of angular momentum is quantized.
+In quantum physics, the Stern–Gerlach experiment demonstrated that the spatial orientation of angular momentum is quantized.
 Thus an atomic-scale system was shown to have intrinsically quantum properties.
-In the original experiment, silver atoms were sent through a spatially varying magnetic field, which deflected them before they struck a detector screen, such as a glass slide.
-Particles with non-zero magnetic moment are deflected, due to the magnetic field gradient, from a straight path.
-The screen reveals discrete points of accumulation, rather than a continuous distribution, owing to their quantized spin.
+In the original experiment, silver atoms were sent through a spatially-varying magnetic field, which deflected them before they struck a detector screen, such as a glass slide.
+Particles with non-zero magnetic moment were deflected, owing to the magnetic field gradient, from a straight path.
+The screen revealed discrete points of accumulation, rather than a continuous distribution, owing to their quantized spin.
 Historically, this experiment was decisive in convincing physicists of the reality of angular-momentum quantization in all atomic-scale systems.

-After its conception by Otto Stern in 1921, the experiment was first successfully conducted by Walther Gerlach in early 1922.
+After its conception by Otto Stern in 1921, the experiment was first successfully conducted with Walther Gerlach in early 1922.

 Description

-The Stern–Gerlach experiment involves sending a beam of silver atoms through an inhomogeneous magnetic field and observing their deflection.